 A comparison of the original budget, final amended budget and actual amounts can be found on page 11 of this report.
-Transportation expenditures in the General Fund were \$430,183 less than budget due to open staff positions, projects budgeted but not completed, and higher contingency budgeted but not needed.
-Miscellaneous revenues in the General Fund, which includes cash carryforward budget allocations, were \$139,398 less than budgeted for the same reasons.
+Transportation expenditures in the General Fund were \$572,529 less than budget due to budgeted projects not completed within the fiscal year and unneeded contingency.
+Miscellaneous revenues in the General Fund were \$991,067 less than budgeted because the budget includes cash carryforward budget allocations, mostly for the required 20% match of the SS4A Federal grant.

-Special Revenue Fund revenue was \$1,345,539 less than budget, and expenditures were \$1,358,088 less than budget due to open staff positions and consultant projects extending beyond the fiscal year or not completed.
+Special Revenue Fund revenue was \$1,006,275 less than budget, and expenditures were \$1,221,427 less than budget due to consultant projects extending beyond the fiscal year or not completed.